About Amentum REACT

 An Equal Opportunity Employer: Amentum’s hiring practices provide equal opportunity for employment without regard to race, religion, color, sex, gender, national origin, age, United States military veteran’s status, ancestry, sexual orientation, marital status, family structure, medical condition including genetic characteristics or information, veteran status, or mental or physical disability so long as the essential functions of the job can be performed with or without reasonable accommodation, or any other protected category under federal, state, or local law.

-Click here to view our EEO is the Law poster
+Click here to view the EEOC’s “Know your Rights” poster.

 History of Amentum REACT